UC-Davis-molecular-computing/scadnano/README.md

 This model is manipulated directly in the Python scripting library, and indirectly through the web interface.
 This section explains the meaning of the terms, although some more detail about them is given in subsequent sections explaining how the interface allows them to be edited.

-A design consists of a *grid* type
-(a.k.a., *lattice*, one of the following types: square, hex, honeycomb, or none, explained below), a list of *helices*, and a list of *strands*.
+A design consists of a list of *helices* and a list of *strands*.
 The order of the helices matters; if there are *h* helices, the helices are numbered 0 through *h*-1.
 This can be overridden by specifying a field called `idx` in each helix, but the default is to number them consecutively in order.
 (The strands also have an order, which generally doesn't matter, but it influences, for instance, which are drawn on top, so a strand later in the list will have its crossovers drawn over the top of earlier strands.)
 Each helix defines a set of integer *offsets* with a minimum and maximum; in the example above, the minimum and maximum for each helix are 0 and 48, respectively, so 48 total offsets are shown.
 Each offset is a position along the length of a helix where a DNA base of a strand can go.

+One can also specify a *grid* type, a.k.a., *lattice*, one of the following types: square, hex, honeycomb, or none.
+Technically this is not associated to the whole design, but to a *group*, described below.
+However, there is a default group, and putting a grid as a top-level JSON field means it will be assigned to the default group.
 Helices in a grid have a two-integer *grid position* depicted in the side view.
 See the [Python scripting documentation](https://scadnano-python-package.readthedocs.io/#scadnano.scadnano.Helix.grid_position) for more detail about the meaning of these positions.
 Helices without a grid have a *position*, a 3D real vector describing their *x*, *y*, *z* coordinates in units of nanometers.